I feel inspired at the moment.

 And to that end, it’s worth going to the greatest depths to find it.

-Key Sources of Inspiration: Where to Find Life Inspiration
+Key Sources of Life Inspiration:

-Searching for inspiration?
-The following sources should help stimulate it.
+The following sources should help.

 1. Thought Exercises